blaze-the-star/BGECore/documentation/source/media.rst

 Media
 =========
-This module contains useful objects for easy us of video and audio.
+This module contains useful objects for easy use of video and audio.

 .. currentmodule:: core.media